Party: Joshua “Rocky” Hill, Dan Scheuch

 We trotted up to a small overhung cave.
 Lit a small fire and longed for a jaffle iron.
 Shortly we decided to press on and walked back to the cars.
 In true Fat Canyoners style I cursed my Santa-like physique.

-On arriving at Cathedral reserve we where meet by hundreds of leaches which loved our rain soaked skin.
+On arriving at Cathedral reserve we were met by hundreds of leaches which loved our rain soaked skin.
 I was quite pleased to avoid being leached of any of my precious blood but the other I don’t think where as lucky.

 Overall quite a good trip filled with challenge and diversity.